 For the second digit, you want a rating of no less than 4 to protect effectively against any sweat.
 If you plan to use your workout headphones in the rain or other wet conditions, you want a rating of 5 or 6.
 Obviously, a 7 rating is going to offer the best protection while an 8 rating is only necessary for swimming headphones.

 As wireless technology has evolved, workout headphones have grown in popularity.
 There are so many choices with new features coming out all the time, it can be a little overwhelming.
 A typical workout headphone is earbud/in-ear style, wireless, features a short cable, and usually has some sort of waterproof rating to protect against sweat and moisture.

 There are exceptions to these rules but, generally speaking, these are the features you’ll find in the majority of workout headphones.
 Ultimately, you’re looking for the best headphones for working out, which is why we’ve put together this article.

-cVc is also great for headsets with a built-in microphone for hands-free calling.
-The technology works to limit the amount of environmental noise which the microphone tends to pick up around you.
+CVC is also great for headsets with a built-in microphone for hands-free calling.
+The technology works to limit the amount of environmental noise that the microphone tends to pick up around you.
 This improves the call quality making it easier for both you and the caller to converse without interruption from background noise.